What is good mental health and wellbeing?

-Good mental health and wellbeing means feeling happy and positive about yourself, enjoying life and maintaining a healthy relationship with family and friends.
+Good mental health and wellbeing means feeling happy and positive about yourself, enjoying life and maintaining a healthy relationship with your family and friends.
 However, it is quite common to struggle with life issues from time to time, which will affect how you think, feel and behave.
-The sooner you sort out these issues, the quicker your life will get back on track.
+The sooner you get help with these issues, the quicker your life will get back on track.

 Check out how we can help you!